Overview of Type Casting

 Here we will walk through a simple example to understand how typecasting works in the real program.
 So let’s get started!

 p = (int) i;

 printf("Explicit value is %d",p);

 The program developed with keeping memory management as the primary goal must have to use this option as it the only feature in C language that ensures the type conversion in runtime.
-In addition to making the program execution a bit fast, it also makes the program looks sophisticated and helps other programs to understand what’s going on with ease.
-It doesn’t need any expertise to work with typecasting and all one needs to make sure that data type has to be considered while conversion.
+In addition to making the program execution a bit fast, it also makes the program look sophisticated and helps other programs understand what’s going on with ease.
+It doesn’t need any expertise to work with typecasting, and all one needs to make sure that data type has to be considered while conversion.

-This is a guide to What is Type Casting.
+This is a guide to What is Type of Casting.
 Here we discuss the types, understanding, and examples of Type Casting along with code.
 You may also look at the following articles to learn more-